Jeangowhy/opendocs/C++_Primer_5th.rst

    an lvalue.
 Hence, this assignment uses the copy-assignment operator.
    In the second assignment, we assign from the result of a call to getVec.
 That expression is an rvalue.
 In this case, both assignment operators are viable—we can bind the result of getVec to either operator's parameter.
-Calling the copyassignment operator requires a conversion to const, whereas StrVec&& is an exact match.
+Calling the copy-assignment operator requires a conversion to const, whereas StrVec&& is an exact match.
 Hence, the second assignment uses the move-assignment operator.